bevacqua/woofmark/readme.markdown

 ### `options.storage`

-Enables this particular instance `barkup` to remember the user's preferred input mode.
+Enables this particular instance `barkdown` to remember the user's preferred input mode.
 If enabled, the type of input mode will be persisted across browser refreshes using `localStorage`.
 You can pass in `true` if you'd like all instances to share the same `localStorage` property name, but you can also pass in the property name you want to use, directly.
 Useful for grouping preferences as you see fit.

-# `barkup.strings`
+# `barkdown.strings`

-To enable localization, `barkup.strings` exposes all user-facing messages used in Barkup.
-Make sure not to replace `barkup.strings` with a new object, as a reference to it is cached during module load.
+To enable localization, `barkdown.strings` exposes all user-facing messages used in Barkdown.
+Make sure not to replace `barkdown.strings` with a new object, as a reference to it is cached during module load.

 # License